mongodb/chatbot/docs/docs/evaluation/configuration-reference.md

 ### `ReportStore`

-The [`ReportStore`](../reference/evaluation/interfaces/ReportStore.md) is an interface to interact with MongoDB collection that stores reports.
+The [`ReportStore`](../reference/evaluation/interfaces/ReportStore.md) is an interface for storing reports on the results of evaluation runs.

 #### `MongoDBReportStore`